gerzona1/gerzona1/README.md

 - 👋 Hi, I’m @gerzona1 aka Alla Gerzon
 - 👀 I’m interested in scrum, agile, learning, ai
-- 🌱 I’m currently learning how to use github copilot and code without being a coder
+- 🌱 I’m currently learning how to use github copilot for the non-developer community and code without being a coder
 - 💞️ I’m looking to collaborate on ai projects
 - 📫 How to reach me: teams, alla_gerzon@vanguard.com
 - 😄 Pronouns: she/her